singularityhub/jupyter/README.md

 ![local.png](local.png)
 ## Note on port forwarding
-If you are running Singularity in Windows through vagrant.
-You will need to configure port fowarding in the Vagrantfile that you use to set up the Singularity container as well.
+If you are running Singularity in Windows through vagrant, you will need to configure port forwarding in the Vagrantfile that you use to set up the Singularity container as well.
 As an example, you should add a line that might look like this.
 `config.vm.network "forwarded_port", guest: 8888, host: 8888, host_ip: "127.0.0.1"`